 - Python

-to write out the VizieR ReadMe fixed-width table headers.
-This gets you 90% of the way to the AAS MRT format.
-The python package is co-located with the C-code on the CDS development site.
+astropyto write out the VizieR ReadMe fixed-width table headers.
+This also gets you about 90% of the way to the AAS MRT format.

 - IDL